What if I need to change my appointment?

 - Conduct and behavior

 FMC prides itself in being socially and culturally inclusive and sensitive to the needs of the patients and their caretakers.
-Our staff provide care in an atmosphere of respect, non-judgment and empowerment.
-We welcome your support in helping us to provide effective services in a safe and supportive environment that is free of prejudice, harassment and violence, meeting the needs of all who pass through our doors.
+Our staff provide care in an atmosphere of respect.
+We welcome your support in helping us to provide effective services in a safe and supportive environment that is free of harassment and violence, meeting the needs of all who pass through our doors.

 - Identifying patients